-The Sackler Courtyard is the first porcelain-tiled public courtyard in the United Kingdom.
+The Exhibition Road Courtyard is the first porcelain-tiled public courtyard in the United Kingdom.
 More than 10,000 porcelain tiles, with a variety of ridges and glazes, were created with the help of the Koninklijke Tichelaar Makkum ceramics factory in the Netherlands.
 Amanda Levete said:

 The remit of the V&A is to teach about the relationship between art and craft and manufacturing and making.
 What we've done with the courtyard, in deliberately choosing a very ancient material … [is to provide a] merging of technology, craftsmanship, and artistry, and that's very much what the collection of the V&A does.

 This choice of material responds to the V&A's many striking examples of decorative ceramics and acts as a declaration of the space that lies beneath it.
 The Exhibition Road Courtyard includes a café and an oculus – conceptualised as if it were a glass museum vitrine – which allows daylight down into The Sainsbury Gallery.